UmaTheDataScientist/UmaTheDataScientist/README.md

 ### <div align="center">I'm Uma, a data scientist 👨‍💻🚀</div>

+- 🤓I'm a data enthusiast

-- 🔭 I’m a student at San Francisco State University, California doing my Masters of Science in Business Analytics.
+- 🔭 A recent graduate with Masters of Science in Business Analytics degree from San Francisco State University, California.

-- 🌱 I’m currently learning PostgreSQL
+- 🌱 You will find Machine Learning, SQL, Python, Data Visualization projects in my profile.

-- ❓ Ask me about anything related to Python and data science projects
+- ❓ Ask me about anything related to Python, SQL and data science projects

 - ⚡ Fun fact: I use tabs over spaces and prefer mountains over beaches